What is eCommerce and how to get started

 Automated inventory management

 There are a plethora of automated inventory management tools available.
 Most have plenty of additional functionality and integrations with marketplaces, to minimise the risk of overselling.
 Make sure when you’re doing your research that the systems you shortlist have all the features you need.
 A great place to start is finding multichannel inventory management software such as Veeqo.

 Your customer data can help you make business decisions such as what to sell, but you can also use that information to help your marketing efforts.
 It’s already simple to send personalised emails, and there are plenty of low cost, and free options such as MailChimp!
 Tailoring the customer experience can increase repeat business, and increase customer trust.

 Niche markets can be dominated

-Let’s say you’ve identified a niche product.
-It’s quite a specialist product, and it’s not a market that has necessarily been tapped by sellers yet!
+Let’s say you’ve identified a niche product that is quite specialist, and it’s not a market that has been capitalised on by other sellers yet.
 With the right marketing, you can fill that niche before other sellers realise there is a market for that product, and in most cases, you’ll end up being the preferred seller, winning the Buy Box and having the most reviews – which will add up to more sales.

 8 incredible eCommerce statistics